3 by 3

 Three of those questions must be ones that the subject has been asked before and finds them to be irrelevant.
 The remaining three questions must be ones the subject is rarely or are never asked, but believes they really should be.

-, Director of the Annenberg Public Policy Center and Program Director at The Annenberg Foundation Trust at Sunnylands.
+The third episode of our 3 by 3 interview series is with Kathleen Hall Jamieson, director of the Annenberg Public Policy Center and program director at The Annenberg Foundation Trust at Sunnylands.
 An expert in the study of communication, she discusses her own experiences with gender bias within the academic world.
-In this segment, Jamieson is interviewed by Sunnylands Education and Environmental Programs Director and 3 by 3
+In this segment, Jamieson is interviewed by Center & Gardens Director and 3 by 3 host Michaeleen Gallagher.

 In this inaugural interview for 3 by 3, artist Ghada Amer has a conversation with her sister, Sahar Amer, regarding the questions posed about her work that are rooted in biases related to culture, religion, gender, and sexuality.
 Ghada challenges conventional views of women and sexuality, particularly within the art world, and shares her views of cultural dichotomies, confronting shallow definitions and categories.